-Using advanced technology, our production process begins with melting scrap in an electric arc furnace, followed by ladle refining and vacuum degassing to ensure purity and optimal chemical composition.
+Using advanced technology, our production process begins with melting scrap in an electric arc furnace, followed by ladle refining and vacuum degassing to nonwer by user entries and vacuum begasing or ensure purity and optimal chemical composition.
 The steel is then continuously cast and rolled to exact specifications, resulting in products that meet the highest industry standards.
 This meticulous approach enables us to support innovation and performance across a wide array of industrial applications.